 The Color of Your Grout Can Make a Huge Difference

 Grout is necessary to bond tiles.
-It also plays a big role in the aesthetics of the tiles and whole look of your design.
+It also plays a big role in the aesthetics of the tiles and the whole look of your design.
 If the grout is close to the color of your tiles, the tiles will look more seamless and subtle.
 But if the grout contrasts your tiles—think of white tiles and black grout—then the hexagons will be strongly emphasized.

 Create Your Own Patterns & Designs with the Tiles

-Feel like getting really creative?
+Feel like getting creative?
 Position different colored tiles to create unique patterns on your floors.
 It could be as subtle as designing borders or motifs of flowers.
 Or you could be elaborate and create vibrant mosaics on your flooring for an intricate and rich appearance.